PeteyLumpkins/CSE-380-Final/design/public/design.md

     1. Continue - unpauses the game
     2. Main Menu - returns the player to the main menu
     3. Help/Controls - displays a small popup with the game controls listed out

+## Gameplay

+The game will be played in a top-down fashion, but not completely top-down.
+You will get a complete 2D view of your character (ie. you won't just be looking down at the heads of the enemies and player).

+Peter (the player) will be loaded into the first level at some initial starting position (TBA).
+From here, Peter will be able to traverse through the levels playing area.
+Within the play area there are several enemies the Peter will have to fight, or sneak around.

+To exit/move between levels, Peter will have to defeat the areas boss, who will drop a special key that can be used to unlock the door to the next area.

+Several of Peter's friends have been scattered and taken captive by the level areas boss.
+Peter doesn't have to rescue all of his friends to move onto the next level, however, every rescued friend will give Peter some sort of buff (be that health, speed, or strength).

+## AI

+How the AI in the game work is going to be different for each type of enemy in the game.
+There will also have to be some kind of boss specific AI system in place for the bosses.
+More details about this coming soon.

 ## Graphical User Interface